izmailovpavel/torch_swa_examples/README.md

 # Stochastic Weight Averaging (SWA)
-This repository contains a PyTorch implementation of the Stochastic Weight Averaging (SWA) training method for DNNs from the paper
+This repository contains exapmples of using the implementation of the Stochastic Weight Averaging (SWA) training method for DNNs in `PyTorch.contrib`.
+The code in this repo is adapted from the original `PyTorch` [implementation](https://github.com/timgaripov/swa).
+Please see the [BlogPost (Add link)] for more details about SWA and the `PyTorch.contrib` implementation.
+SWA was proposed in the paper

 [Averaging Weights Leads to Wider Optima and Better Generalization](https://arxiv.org/abs/1803.05407) (UAI 2018)

-by Pavel Izmailov, Dmitrii Podoprikhin, Timur Garipov, Dmitry Vetrov and Andrew Gordon Wilson
+by Pavel Izmailov, Dmitrii Podoprikhin, Timur Garipov, Dmitry Vetrov and Andrew Gordon Wilson.

 # Introduction